adrienchaton/seminar_geidai_AI_Music/english_program.md

 **Naotake Masuda:** FlowSynth model for parameter inference and meta/semantic control of digital synthesizers (VST).

 **Adrien Bitton:** Neural granular sound synthesis for raw waveform generation.

+Granular synthesis is a broadly used technique for sound synthesis.
+Its underlying concepts relate to generative neural networks, which can implement it and address some traditional limitations of the technique.
+It is an avenue of research for raw waveform generation that has not been yet studied in the machine learning community.
+Introducing a Variational Auto-Encoder model suited to this extent, we will discuss the interpretability of its components and report experiments for musical note and drum generation as well as texture synthesis and non-musical audio generation.